Nutrition is a vital part of health and well-being. Many medical conditions and diseases can be improved through a healthy diet.

 Registered Dietitians Nutritionists (RDN) are the food and nutrition experts who guide people to improve their health through medical nutrition therapy (MNT).
 During an MNT intervention, dietitians counsel clients on behavioral and lifestyle changes required to impact long-term eating habits and health.

-GCH offers an experienced registered and licensed dietitian, Carol Laughery, RDN, LDN, RN, to provide medical nutrition therapy and other nutritional services on an inpatient and outpatient basis for a variety of diseases and conditions including:
+GCH offers an experienced registered and licensed dietitian, Vanessa Dukes, RD, LD, MEd, to provide medical nutrition therapy and other nutritional services on an inpatient and outpatient basis for a variety of diseases and conditions including:

 - Cardiovascular Diseases: heart disease, high blood pressure, high cholesterol and triglycerides, congestive heart failure